 The adverse event profile in these 704 pediatric patients treated with TIMENTIN was comparable to that seen in adult patients.

 2. Clinical and Laboratory Standards Institute (CLSI).
-Methods for Dilution Antimicrobial Susceptibility Tests for Bacteria that Grow Aerobically; Approved Standard – 9th ed.
-CLSI Document M07-A9.
-CLSI, 950 West Valley Rd., Suite 2500, Wayne, PA 19087, 2012.
+Methods for Dilution Antimicrobial Susceptibility Tests for Bacteria that Grow Aerobically; Approved Standard - Ninth Edition.
+2012.
+CLSI document M07-A9.
+Clinical and Laboratory Standards Institute, 950 West Valley Road, Suite 2500, Wayne, Pennsylvania 19087, USA.

 This monograph has been modified to include the generic and brand name in many instances.